Nsabimana1/AssemblerInHakell/README.md

 **ToBinary** contains functions vital in converting parsed data into binary instructions in the form of strings.

 **Assembler** "glues together" the Parser and ToBinary steps, and acts can act as the entire assembler, although you won't have any IO.

-**fileIO** contains the functions for IO, and wraps around the Assembler.
 It also contains the main function.

+**FileIO** contains the functions for IO, and wraps around the Assembler.